 H.B.
-No. 3699 amends Section 208.002(a) of the Labor Code regarding the definition of "last work" and "person for whom the claimant last worked" in the context of initial unemployment claims.
-The bill removes the previous stipulation that the claimant must have worked for the last employer for at least 30 hours during a week and eliminates references to the unemployment laws of other states.
-Instead, it clarifies that the definition applies to the employer for whom the claimant last worked, unless otherwise specified by state or federal law.
+No. 3699 amends Section 208.002(a) of the Labor Code regarding initial claims under the unemployment compensation system in Texas.
+The bill clarifies the definitions of "last work" and "person for whom the claimant last worked."
+Specifically, it removes the previous stipulation that the claimant must have worked for the last employer for at least 30 hours during a week and eliminates references to the unemployment laws of other states.
+Instead, it states that the last employer is defined as the employer for whom the claimant last worked, unless otherwise provided by state or federal law.

 Statutes affected: